salwad-basha-shaik/mlops-vcs-sep-demo-1/mlflow/readme.md

 4. **Take the inference code from Randomeforest(best model in our case) and Run in our experiment and use test your split data to predict**

    Navigate to the `mlflow` folder and execute the following steps:

-   Make sure you copy the correct Run id.
+   # Make sure you copy the correct Run id.
-   Here we are predicting using the Spark dataframe (case2)
+   # Here we are predicting using the Spark dataframe (case2)

     **Install pre-requistes modules and JAVA11 in ananconda for spark dataframe to use it to predict**

-    Installing pyspark module
+    Installing pyspark module:

    ```bash
    pip install pyspark
    ```

-    Installing JAVA11 in ananconda ( worked for me)
+    Installing JAVA11 in ananconda ( worked for me):

    ```bash
    conda install -c conda-forge openjdk=11
    ```

 **Now after installing dependancies you can run below python file to use spark dataframe to predict**

-    Run below,
+    Run below:

    ```bash
    python mlflow/mlflow_rf_inference_code_spark_predict.py
    ```